zmtcreative/gm-fancy-lists/README.md

 ```

 > [!TIP]
+>
 > **Don't use this feature if you can avoid it!**
 >
 > **It is better to separate new ordered lists with a blank line.** Depending on this list-type
-> change feature parsing correctly, instead of following general CommonMark list handling syntax,
+> change feature parsing correctly (*instead of following general CommonMark list handling syntax*)
-> can lead to strange bugs in the way your Markdown is parsed, especially with roman numerals.
+> can lead to strange quirks in the way your Markdown is parsed, especially with roman numerals.
 >
-> This feature is here to (*mostly*) match the Pandoc-style handling, but it is **NOT** a perfect
+> This feature is here to (*mostly*) match the Pandoc-style handling, but it is **not** a perfect
 > match and thus should be avoided if possible in your Markdown files.

 ### Special Considerations for Type Changes with Roman Numerals

-You **CANNOT** make a list-type change if your current list type is lowercase alphabetic and you
+You **cannot** make a list-type change if your current list type is lowercase alphabetic and you
 use a lowercase `i` to indicate changing to a new lowercase roman numeral ordered list.
 The parser
 will ignore this and treat the `i` as just another letter identifier in the current list.

-The same
-is true in reverse -- if you are in an uppercase alphabetic list and you use an uppercase `I`
+The same is true in reverse -- if you are in an uppercase alphabetic list and you use an uppercase
-expecting to start a new uppercase roman numeral list, the uppercase `I` will be treated as just
+`I` expecting to start a new uppercase roman numeral list, the uppercase `I` will be treated as
-another uppercase letter identifier in the current list.
+just another uppercase letter identifier in the current list.

-If you use an uppercase `I` in a current lowercase letter ordered list (and the inverse), the
+If you use an uppercase `I` in a current lowercase lettered ordered list (or a lowercase `i` in an
-parser **WILL** detect the case change and make the transition to the new roman numeral list.
+uppercase lettered ordered list), the parser **WILL** detect the case change and make the
+transition to the new roman numeral list.

 If you place an uppercase or lowercase `i/I` roman numeral in an existing number ordered list, the
 parser will correctly transition to the new roman numeral list.